Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope: The Optical System of JWST

+The optical system of JWST can be separated into two parts, the Optical Telescope Element (OTE) and the detector optics.
+OTE is followed by the detector optics.
+DPDM may generate signals in both OTE and the detector optics.
+Below, we discuss these two cases and demonstrate why the contribution of the DPDM-induced photons to the final detected signal is weak.

-The Optical Telescope Element (OTE) of the James Webb Space Telescope (JWST) comprises a primary mirror, a secondary mirror, a tertiary mirror, and a fine steering mirror.
+Firstly, let's focus on OTE.
+The OTE of JWST comprises a primary mirror, a secondary mirror, a tertiary mirror, and a fine steering mirror.
 A sketch of the mirror system is shown in Figure~\ref{fig:ote}.
 Detailed parameters for these optical components are available in JWST documentation~\cite{article}, and we have also summarized them in Table~\ref{tab:parameters}.
+In the table, `RoC' denotes the radius of curvature, and `conic' denotes the conic constant $K$ which can be related to eccentricity $e_{\mathrm{cone}}$ as